Mental Health Specialist Salary

 Common Career Paths for Mental Health Specialist

-While not commonly seen, Mental Health Specialists who transition into a Licensed Clinical Social Worker position may see a rise in pay.
-The median salary for Licensed Clinical Social Workers is $52K per year.
-Mental Health Specialists most often move into positions as Mental Health Counselors or MSW Social Workers; those groups report median salaries that are $4K higher and $8K higher, respectively.
+Mental Health Specialists sometimes assume positions such as Licensed Clinical Social Workers.
+That role pays $52K per year on average.
+Mental Health Specialists most often move into positions as Mental Health Counselors or MSW Social Workers; those groups report median salaries that are $3K higher and $7K higher, respectively.

 Popular Employer Salaries for Mental Health Specialist